antonilo/unsupervised_detection/README.md

 Published in the International Conference of Computer Vision and Pattern Recognition (CVPR) 2019.

+For a brief overview, check out the project [VIDEO](https://youtu.be/01vClielQBw)!

 <img src='doc/detect_hawk.gif' width=380>

 If you use this code in academic context, please cite the following publication: